tylerjposey/fashion-elasticity-engine/README.md

-# fashion-elasticity-engine
+# Fashion Elasticity Engine
-Fashion E-Commerce Price Elasticity & Lifecycle Engine
+This is a Fashion E-Commerce Price Elasticity & Lifecycle Plan